IRMaGe-3T/resstore-mri-dwi/README.md

 # RESSTORE MRI-DWI Processing

 This project is a processing pipeline for MRI diffusion data of the RESSTORE study.
-This repository contains the code to process MRI diffusion data using the BIDS (Brain Imaging Data Structure) format.
+This repository contains the information to convert the dicom data to BIDS format and the instructions for the code to use to process MRI diffusion data.

 ## Requirements

-Add here the requirements.
-Software + which images are mandatory.
+To use the programs, you'll need the following softwares and librairies.
+The versions indicated work with this code, other versions might cause some troubles.
+- MRtrix 3.0.4
+- dcm2bids 3.1.1
+- ANTs 2.5.2
+- FSL 6.0.7.11
+- TractSeg 2.9
+- Xvfb 2:21.1.4
+- PyTorch 2.3.1
+- dmri-AMICO 2.0.3
+- NumPy 1.26.4
+- SciPy 1.14.0
+- NiBabel 5.2.1
+- Dipy 1.9.0
+- Termcolor 2.4.0

 ## Before starting: organize the database

 To begin, make sure your data are in BIDS format and that they have been organized with dcm2bids_scaffold method.
 To do so, you can follow the tutorial `dcm2bids tutorial` available in `ressources`.
 After using the tutorial, your data should be organized like this:

 - BIDS
   - code